korlibs/korge-fleks/README.md

 # Updating KorGE-Fleks to newer versions

-KorGE-Fleks depends on specific versions of KorGE, KorGE-Ldtk addon, KorGE-Tiled addon and Fleks ECS.
+KorGE-Fleks depends on specific versions of KorGE, KorGE-Ldtk addon and Fleks ECS.

 The current versions which are working together can be seen at the top of this readme in section "Supported Versions".